Micahmichael03/parking-spot-detection/README.md

 ### Contact

-For any questions or inquiries, please contact the project maintainer at [your-email@example.com].
+For any questions or inquiries, please contact the project maintainer at makoflash05@gmail.com.

 ---

-Replace the placeholders with the actual paths to your images.
-This README file now includes sections where you can input image results, making it easy to showcase the visual outcomes of your project.